AndrewTSKY/Bastion-Security/README.md

 Three findings, in order of strength.

-### 1. The reasoning trace does not cause the verdict
+### 1. Reasoning-to-verdict coupling is weak, and regime-dependent

-Causal swap tests: substituting the reasoning block and measuring the effect on the final CLASSIFY verdict show a causal strength of **+0.066**.
-The verdict is very nearly invariant to the reasoning that precedes it: the trace is decorative, and cross-entropy SFT admits pure imitation of the trace as a sufficient solution without the trace becoming load-bearing.
+Causal swap tests: substituting the reasoning block and measuring the effect on the CLASSIFY verdict.
+This show weak coupling in the baseline (causal strength +0.066): CE-SFT admits imitating the trace without it becoming load-bearing, but this is not uniform across training regimes.
+The regularized, wider-basin checkpoint weighted the reasoning more heavily than the non-regularized one.
+How much the trace drives the verdict is a function of the training setup, not a fixed property.
+This characterizes the SFT objective's behavior, but it does not appear to be the performance ceiling.
+The ceiling is set by pretraining substrate (below), independent of whether the reasoning is load-bearing.

 <!-- ARTIFACT: swap-test methodology + result.
 Publish the METHOD (how you swapped, what you
      measured) and the +0.066 number.
 A small before/after table or bar figure works.